 AI Mode is a strategic answer to generative competition from platforms like ChatGPT and TikTok.
 Google is doubling down on user satisfaction and retention even if that means keeping users on Google longer, rather than driving traffic outward.

-AI Mode is built on a custom implementation of Google’s Gemini 2.5 model.
+AI Mode is built on a custom implementation of Google Gemini.
 It enables deep synthesis across:

 The result is a more research-capable, context-aware search interface.